Can I get an STD test on my period?

 • Chronic pain

-The sooner a condition is detected, the sooner you can begin treating it with antibiotics.
+The sooner a condition is detected, the sooner you can begin treating it with antibiotics or antiviral medication.

 Can I get an STD while on my period?

 Yes!
-Remember that you are vulnerable to catching an STD, even if you are on your period.
+If you have sex, you might get an STD, even if you are on your period.
 Always use protection – no matter where you’re at in your cycle.

-Are you concerned that you may have contracted an STD?
-Find your local STD clinic today, and we will get you tested, period or no period!
+Find your nearest sexual health clinic today, and we will get you tested, period or no period.

 ABOUT THE AUTHOR